Easy Homemade Pita Bread Recipe

 How to Make Pita Bread

-Roll Out the Sections: Roll one of the dough balls out into a ¼ inch thick disk that’s about 6 inches across.
-(These do not have to be perfect, just form the best circle or oval that you can.)
-Let the uncooked pita rest for five minutes as you heat a large cast iron skillet over medium heat.
-Lightly coat the pan in some olive oil then place one of the uncooked pitas in the pan.
+• Heat a Skillet: Let the uncooked pita rest for five minutes as you heat a large cast iron skillet over medium heat.
+Lightly coat the pan with olive oil then place one of the uncooked pitas in the pan.

-Cook the Pita: Cook for 20 to 30 seconds or until you see 4-5 bubbles start to form, then flip the pita over and cook for another 20 seconds then flip it again and cook for 1 minute and allow the bread to puff up.
+• Cook the Pita: Cook for about 30 seconds, until you see 4 to 5 bubbles start to form, then flip the pita over and cook for another 30 seconds.
+Then flip it again and cook for 1 minute and allow the bread to puff up.
+Remove it from the pan and cover with a towel to trap the steam and keep the pitas soft.
+Not all of the pitas will puff up, but they should all form large bubbles.

 • Can I Use a Stand Mixer?
-Sure.
+Sure!
 When you’re combining all of the ingredients, use a stand mixer if you would like to.
-I prefer to knead this bread with my hands because I think the texture is best when I do it that way, but it’s up to you.
+I prefer to knead this bread with my hands because I think the texture is best when I do it that way, but it’s totally up to you.

 • Let the Dough Rise in a Warm Area: You don’t want it to be surrounded by heat, but the dough should be kept in relative warmth if you want it to truly double in size.
 Avoid cool temperatures too – this could slow the activity of the yeast.